cutwise/cutwise-api/rest/scoring-scale.md

 The entire space in the boundaries is painted with a more saturated gradient background.
 This area is called **Score Scale Marker**.

-Absolute scores are showing unchanged.
+Absolute scores are showed as is.

 ![Fig.1](img/scores-scale.png)